Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section4/Cases/Case1.md

-You are incentivised to set the price at the true valuation.
-This is the optimal Tax rate to maximise Allocative welfare.
+When the tax and turnover are equal, their forces balance out.
+Hence, Josh is incentivised to set his SAV at his true valuation.
+(500K)

+When the tax and turnover are equal, allocative efficiency is maximised but this is at the expense of a large drop in investment efficiency.